Project Structure

 URIs are used to identify app resources and files.
 Components and interfaces access app resources and files through URIs.

-The allowed characters in a URI are 0-9a-zA-Z_-./%: (excluding quotes).
-The URI cannot contain .. and supports directory structures, with directories separated by slashes '/'.
+Allowed characters in a URI are 0-9a-zA-Z_-./%: (excluding quotes).
+URIs cannot contain .., and directories are separated by slashes /.

 An internal URI represents private app files.
 When specifying an internal URI, there is no need to specify the app identifier.
 The same internal URI will point to different files for different apps.